The goals of this chapter are to:

-If you look closely at Figure 5.2, the sedimentary are flat and show layering in the Kumano Basin (top left side of the image or NW end; highlighted in green in Figure 5.2b) as well as to the right edge to the SE.
+If you look closely at Figure 5.2, the sedimentary are relatively flat and show layering in the Kumano Basin (top left side of the image or NW end; highlighted in green in Figure 5.2b) as well as to the right edge to the SE.
 Layering is flat and parallel to the ocean floor.
-This pattern implies it was deposited in relatively quiet water.
-Below these regions as well as in the middle of the seismic line, the layering is disrupted and non-continuous; this probably indicates that these sediments were deformed shortly after deposition and before they were lithified as the sediment was scraped off the down going oceanic crust.
+This pattern implies it was deposited in relatively quiet, low energy water.
+Below these regions, and in the middle of the seismic profile, the layering is disrupted and non-continuous; this probably indicates that these sediments were deformed shortly after deposition and before they were lithified as the sediment was scraped off the downgoing oceanic crust.
 Towards the bottom, the seismic reflectors are very discontinuous as the oceanic crust has no internal structure.
-So, just the seismic character of the layering lets you know important tectonic and sedimentary history along this profile.
+The of the layering lets you know important tectonic and sedimentary history along this profile.

 This exercise is an analogy for how geologists recover sediment cores.
 Instead of sediment, though, we will use Play-Doh.

-- Using an empty Play-Doh container (or another container), place layers of different colored Play-Doh; don’t use more than 10 layers.
+- Using an empty Play-Doh container (or another container), place layers of different colored Play-Doh in the container; don’t use more than 10 layers.
 These layers of Play-Doh will act as our layers of sediment.

 - Take a clear, plastic straw and push it down through the layers of your Play-Doh.
 This represents geologists drilling into layers of sediment.

 - Pull the plastic straw out.
 You should see all your layers of “sediment” represented in the straw, which is what geologists recover when collecting a sediment core.